Choosing a Green Credit Card

 Cash back credit cards give you cash money back as you spend -- a sound financial perk made even better when those cards benefit more than just your own wallet.
 The PenFed Platinum Cash Rewards Card offers up to 5% cash back on gas purchases paid at the pump, 0.25% cash back on all other purchases.
 It is issued by Pentagon Federal Credit Union, which anyone can join after becoming a member of the National Military Association for a one-time only membership fee of $20.
 Find other community banks and credit unions and ask them about any cash back credit cards they might offer.

-Mavenjoy Tip: DailyMarkets walks you through the best cash back credit cards even breaking down the nitty gritty details to reveal hidden caps and fees + current offers for sign-up bonuses, etc. Just be sure to check out the issuing financial institutions behind those cash back credit cards to be sure it's truly a better option for you, others and the planet.
+Mavenjoy Tip: Check out these best cash back credit cards that break down the nitty gritty details to reveal hidden caps and fees + current offers for sign-up bonuses, etc. Just be sure to check out the issuing financial institutions behind those cash back credit cards to be sure it's truly a better option for you, others and the planet.

 More Tips & Tools for Better Credit